cnorick/ha-auto-guest-login/README.md

 # ha-auto-guest-login

 A server logs guests into Home Assistant automatically.
-For more info, see https://nathanorick.com/ha-automatic-guest-login.
+For more info, see <https://nathanorick.com/ha-automatic-guest-login>.

 ## Container Installation

 Here are some example snippets to help you get started creating a container.

 ### docker-compose

+You can copy the following into a `docker-compose.yml` file locally, change the environment variables to match your setup, then run `docker-compose up` to start the service.

 ```yaml
 ---